-A place specialized in brunch whose fame is on the rise.
+A place specializing in bruch whose fame is on the rise.
 Of Australian origin, the Hardware Société is perfect for a good brunch with sweet or savory products.
-It is well known among Parisians from the surrounding area but not so much among tourists so it is usually a quiet place.
-And located just under the foot of the Sacré Coeur just 15 minutes walk from the Moulin Rouge.
+It is well known among Parisians from the surrounding area, but not so much among tourists so it is usually a quiet place.
+And located just under the foot of the Sacré Coeur, just 15 minutes walk from the Moulin Rouge.

 - Average price per person: 10-20 euros.

 - Ideal for: Couples, small groups and families.